cjnankervis/Re-Climate/README.md

 # Re-Climate® API

 WeatherLogistics' Re-Climate® product supplies reliable seasonal climate forecasts to prepare for extended weather hazards.
+For more information on the seasonal climate forecast services please see https://seasonalforecasts.earth

 The API provides access to four main data streams: